 a.
-In order to be eligible to transfer South Downtown Historic TDR, a lot must contain a structure that includes at least 5,000 gross square feet in above-grade space and b.
-Contributing structures on a sending lot from which South Downtown Historic TDR are transferred shall be rehabilitated and maintained as required by the Director of Neighborhoods.
+In order to be eligible to transfer South Downtown Historic TDR, a lot must contain a structure that includes at least 5,000 gross square feet in above-grade space and was finally determined to be a contributing structure under Section 23.66.032. - b.
+Contributing structures on a sending lot from which South Downtown Historic TDR are transferred shall be rehabilitated and maintained as required by the Director of Neighborhoods. - c.
+As a condition to finally allow the transfer of South Downtown Historic within no more than three years prior to the recordation of the deed conveying the TDR from the